 \begin{proof}[Proof of Theorem \ref{thm:App}] The assertion i) follows from the direct application of Theorem \ref{thm:main}.
 As for the assertion iii), we recall the result \cite[Proposition 3.4]{K} which yields that for any simplicial set $K$, there exists a sequence of quasi-isomorphisms of cochain algebras between $C^*(K; \K)$ and $A_{DR}^*(K)$.
-Then, by applying the first half of Theorem \ref{thm:main} to the bisimplicial set $S^D_\bullet(\text{Nerve}_\bul(\C))$, we have the result iii).
+Then, by applying the first half of Theorem \ref{thm:main} to the bisimplicial set $S^D_\bullet(\text{Nerve}_\bul(\C))$, we obtain iii).

-In order to show the assertion ii), we recall the proof of the result in \cite[Equivariant homology]{B} which describes an equivalence between the Borel cohomology and the cohomology of a groupoid.
+To demonstrate the assertion ii), we recall the proof of the result in \cite[Equivariant homology]{B} which describes an equivalence between the Borel cohomology and the cohomology of a groupoid.

 Let ${\mathcal G}$ be the transformation groupoid $\xymatrix@C15pt@R5pt{[G\times X \ar@<-0.5ex>[r] \ar@<0.5ex>[r]& X].}$ The principal $G$-bundle $\pi : EG \times X \to X_G:=EG\times_G X$ defined by the quotient map gives rise to the banal groupoid $\widetilde{\mathcal G} := \xymatrix@C15pt@R5pt{[(EG \times X)\times_{X_{G}} (EG \times X) \ar@<-0.5ex>[r]_-{\pi_1} \ar@<0.5ex>[r]^-{\pi_1}& (EG \times X)]}\!,$ where $\pi_i$ is the projection in the $i$th factor.
 Then, the groupoid $\widetilde{\mathcal G}$ is isomorphic to a transformation groupoid of the form $\xymatrix@C15pt@R5pt{[G \times (EG \times X) \ar@<-0.5ex>[r] \ar@<0.5ex>[r]& (EG \times X)].}$ In fact, we have a bundle isomorphism